chus-chus/cov19-modeling/README.md

-## Symptoms-based predictive models of the COVID-19 disease in children
+## Replication package: Symptoms-based predictive models of the COVID-19 disease in children

 This is the code used for the preprocessing, training, evaluation, fine-tuning and feature importance extraction steps for the paper

-"Symptoms-based predictive models of the COVID-19 disease in children".
+#### Symptoms-based predictive models of the COVID-19 disease in children

 The code is provided in a script form in the `src` folder and in a step-by-step basis in the `notebooks` folder.
 The former is great for more easily understanding how the pipelines work and are structured.
 The latter is awesome for following